 You may get this if you are responsible for a child who lives with you.
 This means a child aged under 16.
 But in some cases, it could mean a young person aged under 20 who is in full-time education or doing certain training.
-You can only get this element for up to two children born on or after 6 April 2017, unless special exceptions apply.
+You can only get this element for up to 2 children born on or after 6 April 2017, unless special exceptions apply.
 Extra money is added if the child or young person has a disability, no matter how many children you have.

 The childcare element